luk3yx/lurklite/README.md

 ## Migrating from older versions of lurklite

-Older versions of lurklite had a `tempcmds.db` created using `repr()`.
-This is slow(-ish), so is no longer supported.
-If you still have an old `tempcmds.db`, you can run `tempcmds_migrate.py` to update it to the new msgpack/JSON format.
+Older versions of lurklite (pre-v0.1.0) had a `tempcmds.db` created using `repr()`.
+This is slow(-ish) and inefficient, so is no longer supported.
+If you still have a pre-v0.1.0 `tempcmds.db`, you can run `lurklite/tempcmds_migrate.py` to update it to the new msgpack/JSON format.

 [miniirc]: https://github.com/luk3yx/miniirc
 [miniirc_discord]: https://github.com/luk3yx/miniirc_discord